 Once he moved back to Shreveport, it wasn't long before he was leaving the family home again, renting an apartment here, attending a local college and holding a couple of part-time jobs.
-Then the first suicide attempt.
+Then came the first suicide attempt.

 He moved home.
 Again, we didn't talk much about it.
 I asked if he wanted to talk to a therapist, and he tried one for a couple of sessions, but then wanted no more of it.
 He said she didn't have his experiences.
 I thought maybe he just wasn't sure what he was getting into.
 Matt has had a psychiatrist since his suicide attempt over thirty years ago, and my mother has dabbled with therapy, on and off again, for about as long.
-This also followed the family counseling we attempted, and I soon stopped.
-Early results or a long-term commitment must not have appealed to Carlton.
-Obviously they weren't appealing to me.
-Maybe Carlton was following the example I set when I stopped our family counseling.
-His experiences.
-I don't like that thought.
+Something was not quite right about each one.

-I watched and encouraged him as he pursued a spring semester of college with more deliberation.
+I watched and encouraged Carlton as he pursued a spring semester of college with more deliberation.
 He talked to his professors, hoping to be more successful in their classes.
 He even shared some of their conversations with me.
 Maybe he thought education was an answer.
 I had certainly modeled that kind of thinking.
 But even the more conscientious application to his studies for a semester didn't turn out as he planned.
 I didn't know what else was going on in his head, and I didn't know how to ask.
 What did he want?
 I could only think to give him time and space.